haskell/cabal/CONTRIBUTING.md

   sure everything is OK; otherwise, try to run relevant tests locally first.

+* If you are only changing documentation in the `docs/` subdirectory, or if you change `README.md` or `CONTRIBUTING.md`, then we only run a small subset of the CI jobs.
+You can therefore open small PRs with improvements to the documentation without feeling guilty about wasted resources!

 * Watch over your jobs on the [GitHub Actions website](http://github.org/haskell/cabal/actions).
   If you know a build of yours is going to fail (because one job has already failed), be nice to others and cancel the rest of the jobs,